quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

-it into a first flight of packets from version B. As an example, if versions A and B are absolutely equal in their wire image and behavior during the handshake but differ after the handshake, then A is compatible with B and B is compatible with A. Note that the conversion of the first flight can be lossy, i.e., some data, such as QUIC version 1 0-RTT packets, could be ignored during conversion and retransmitted later.
+it into a first flight of packets from version B. As an example, if versions A and B are absolutely equal in their wire image and behavior during the handshake but differ after the handshake, then A is compatible with B and B is compatible with A. Note that the conversion of the first flight can be lossy; some data, such as QUIC version 1 0-RTT packets, could be ignored during conversion and retransmitted later.

-Version compatibility is not symmetric, i.e., it is possible for version A to be compatible with version B and for version B not to be compatible with version A. This could happen, for example, if version B is a strict superset of version A, i.e., if version A includes the concept of streams and STREAM frames and version B includes the
+Version compatibility is not symmetric.
+It is possible for version A to be compatible with version B and for version B not to be compatible with version A. This could happen, for example, if version B is a strict superset of version A, i.e., if version A includes the concept of streams and STREAM frames and version B includes the